 Support, time and recovery worker

-A support, time and recovery (STR) worker provides practical support to adults and young people who have mental health issues or a learning disability.
+A support, time and recovery (STR) worker helps adults and young people with mental health problems or a learning disability.
+By offering practical support and advice, they are improving people's lives across the local community.

 Working life